How is libopenmpt related to other descendants of ModPlug, in particular, libmodplug?

 Is playback identical to OpenMPT?

-For editing purposes, OpenMPT converts all formats into one of its five native formats (MOD, XM, S3M, IT, MPTM). libopenmpt does not need to do this, so some inaccuracies that are present in other formats might play just fine.
+For editing purposes, OpenMPT converts all formats into one of its five native formats (MOD, XM, S3M, IT, MPTM). libopenmpt does not need to do this, so some inaccuracies that are present in other formats in OpenMPT might play just fine in libopenmpt.

 Furthermore, libopenmpt does currently not support VST plugins.
 Apart from this, libopenmpt and OpenMPT playback is practically identical.